 My research focuses on the relationship between the Irish diaspora and empire during the nineteenth and early twentieth centuries.
 I am particularly interested in the social tensions arising from the presence of Irish nationalist popular movements in British colonies.
 I have published scholarly articles on this subject in Irish Historical Studies, Éire-Ireland, and the Australasian Journal of Irish Studies.
-My dissertation will employ transnational and comparative frameworks to examine the response to the Second Anglo-Boer War among Irish communities in North America and Australasia.
-The study will seek to investigate the importance of factors such as milieu and external stimuli in determining the intensity of imperialist and diasporic nationalist sentiment.
+My dissertation uses transnational and comparative frameworks to examine the response of Irish communities in North America and Australasia to the South African War.

 "Friends of Ireland: Early O'Connellism in Lower Canada", Irish Historical Studies, 40:157 (May, 2016), pp. 43-65

 "Before the Fenians: 1848 and the Irish plot to invade Canada", Éire-Ireland, 51: 1&2 (Spring/Summer 2016), pp. 61-91